Joel Smith

 And being a small team, we all helped with marketing.

 It was a rewarding ride.
-But we wanted our boys to grow up near family.
+But Emily and I wanted our boys to grow up near family.
 So I let it go, built a house and moved the family north.

 failing is it’s own reward?